ribafish/slack-thread-summarizer/README.md

 1. In any Slack channel, hover over a message and click the "More actions" menu (⋮)
 2. Select "Summarize Thread" from the shortcuts menu
+3. You'll receive an ephemeral confirmation message with a link to the original message
-3. Lambda receives the shortcut and triggers GitHub Actions
+4. Lambda triggers GitHub Actions in the background
-4. Check the Actions tab in your GitHub repo to see progress
+5. Check the Actions tab in your GitHub repo to see progress
-5. AI (Gemini, Claude, or Bedrock) generates a summary of the thread
+6. AI (Gemini, Claude, or Bedrock) generates a summary of the thread
-6. A PR is created in your knowledge base repo with the markdown summary
+7. A PR is created in your knowledge base repo with the markdown summary

 ## Project Structure